State and Local Income Tax Revenue Analysis

 These complex and varying approaches adopted by the states to apportion service income demand a more detailed look.
 In order to minimize overall state tax liability, sound tax planning for a multistate business is essential for understanding and using these complexities to your advantage.
 Failing to consider these complex and varied approaches to service income apportionment guarantees your business one of two outcomes: an inflated state tax liability or unanticipated exposure.

-Our experienced Sales and Local Tax professionals will perform a detailed analysis to determine the applicable sourcing rules for your multistate business.
+Our experienced SALT professionals will perform a detailed analysis to determine the applicable sourcing rules for your multistate business.
 We will then accurately determine the numerator of each state’s sales factor and ensure that you are not under or over reporting revenue for state tax compliance purposes.

 State Approaches to Sourcing Service Revenue